 Access faxes from a computer in the network

 The first time the fax client is started, the network is automatically scanned for available fax servers.
-Choose the favored fax server from the list in that case.
-Since normally there is only a single fax server in a network, the located fax server is automatically pre-selected as the default setting.
+Just select your fax server from the list in that case.
+Normally there is just a single fax server installed in a network, so the fax server is automatically pre-selected as the default setting.

 Send faxes from Windows